apalache-mc/apalache/docs/src/adr/024adr-arena-pass.md

 -->

 ### Isolated arena pass
-We initially choose option (2), as we believed it best embodied the "separation of concerns" principle.
+We initially explored option (2), as we believed it best embodied the "separation of concerns" principle.
 Additionally, the idea was that removing arena computation from the rewriting rules should simplify the rules and result in more clarity, readability, and maintainability.
 A prototype can be found [here][proto].